If I have Employer Group Health Coverage

 You should sign up for Part A and Part B when you’re first eligible.
 Medicare will be primary and pays before your other coverage.

-The employer has 20 or more employees.
+20 or more employees.

-Ask the benefits manager whether you have group health plan coverage (as defined by the IRS).
+Ask your benefits manager whether you have group health plan coverage (as defined by the IRS).
 People with group health coverage based on current employment may be able to delay Part A and Part B and won’t have to pay a lifetime late enrollment penalty if they enroll later.

 How you delay your coverage depends on your situation: